American whiskey: Types

-However, it is important to note that these various labeling requirements and "standards of identity" do not apply to products for export from the U.S. (under C.F.R.
+However, these various labeling requirements and "standards of identity" do not apply to products for export from the U.S. (under C.F.R.
 Title 27, § 5.1).
 Thus, exported American whiskey may not meet the same labeling standards when sold in some markets.

 Another important American whiskey labeling is Tennessee whiskey.
 This is a recognized name defined under the North American Free Trade Agreement (NAFTA), at least one other international trade agreement, and the law of Canada as a straight bourbon whiskey lawfully produced in the state of Tennessee.
 Tennessee whiskey production is also governed by Tennessee law.
-Tennessee House Bill 1084 was passed in 2013 for products produced in the state labeled as "Tennessee Whiskey".
+Tennessee House Bill 1084 was passed in 2013 for products labeled as "Tennessee Whiskey" produced in the state.
 It included the existing requirements for bourbon and further required use of the Lincoln County Process for filtering the whiskey through a thick layer of maple charcoal before placing it in barrels for aging, with an exception grandfathered in for Benjamin Prichard's distillery in Kelso, Tennessee, which does not use it.
 The two major brands of Tennessee whiskey—Jack Daniel's and George Dickel—are both produced using the Lincoln County Process.